overload-development-community/ol-azure-manager/README.md

 This repository starts and shuts down Azure servers as needed through a Discord chat interface.
 Use `!servers` to start wherever the Discord bot "The Fourth Sovereign" is located.

+## Deprecation Notice

+As of 8/31/2022, this application is no longer being developed here.
+It has been merged with [otl.gg](https://github.com/overload-development-community/otl.gg).

 ## Version History

 ### v1.0.5 - 8/27/2022